 Social Equality and Democratic Rights — People of Color

-• Recognition of the right of oppressed nationalities to autonomy, community control and self-determination, up to and including separation.
+• Recognition of the right of people of color to autonomy, community control and self-determination.

 • Formal apology and reparations from the State of Michigan and federal government for its role in the maintenance and continuation of the slave trade, and the genocide of Native American nations, with the reparations programs administered by the oppressed communities themselves.